Dan Rather: Departure from the CBS Evening News

 Rather retired as the anchorman and Managing Editor of the CBS Evening News in 2005; his last broadcast was Wednesday, March 9, 2005.
 He had worked as the anchorman for 24 full years, the longest tenure of anyone in American television history, and for a short time, continued to work as a correspondent for 60 Minutes.
 Bob Schieffer, a fellow Texan and host of Face the Nation, took over Rather's position on an interim basis, with Katie Couric replacing Schieffer in 2006.
 Since retiring, Rather has spoken out about what he perceives as a lack of courage by American journalists.
 On January 24, 2006, Rather spoke to a Seattle audience.
 Before the speaking engagement, he told a newspaper reporter, "In many ways on many days, [reporters] have sort of adopted the attitude of 'go along, get along.'"

 "What many of us need is a spine transplant," Rather added.
 "Whether it's City Hall, the State House, or the White House, part of our job is to speak truth to power."

-Fired from CBS News
+Dismissal from CBS News

 In June 2006, reports surfaced that CBS News would most likely not renew Rather's contract.
 According to a Washington Post article, sources from CBS said that executives at the network decided "there is no future role for Rather".

 On June 20, 2006, CBS News and Sports President Sean McManus announced that Rather would leave the network after 44 years.
 Rather issued a separate statement which accompanied the news of the departure:

 I leave CBS News with tremendous memories.
 But I leave now most of all with the desire to once again do regular, meaningful reporting.
 My departure before the term of my contract represents CBS's final acknowledgement, after a protracted struggle, that they had not lived up to their obligation to allow me to do substantive work there.
 As for their offers of a future with only an office but no assignments, it just isn't in me to sit around doing nothing.
 So I will do the work I love elsewhere, and I look forward to sharing details about that soon.